schmit/schmit.github.io/about.markdown

 permalink: /about/
 ---

 Welcome to my personal page.
-Currently, I help build [Eppo](https://www.geteppo.com/), an experimentation platform to empower the curious and entrepreneurial as the founding Statistics Engineer; my time is roughly equally split by doing statistics, engineering and product work.
+Currently, I help build [Eppo](https://www.geteppo.com/), an experimentation platform to empower the curious and entrepreneurial as the Head of Statistics Engineering;
+my time is roughly equally split by doing statistics, engineering and product work.

 Previously, I led the Core Representation Learning team at [Stitch Fix](https://algorithms-tour.stitchfix.com/).
 Our team builds multiple recommendation systems that help understand client perferences across multiple dimensions such as style and size and form the backbone of all recommendations across Stitch Fix products.